-It’s easy to think we have control, but then when we look at the bigger picture, we come to realise we have little control at all.
-It’s only when we look back that we see the pattern of events that have shaped the decisions we’ve made that leads us to know that someone else has been in the driving seat.
+It’s easy to think we have control, but then when we look at the bigger picture, we come to realise we have little control, or no control at all.
+It is often only when we look back that we see the pattern of decisions that have been made for us that makes us realise someone else has been in the driving seat.

-Walking away although it seems final, realistically it’s often the only option if we want to break the cycle of what I see as abuse, but sadly that’s not without its repercussions.
+Walking away although it seems final, realistically it’s often the only option if we want to break the cycle of what can be abuse, but sadly that isn’t without its repercussions.